ibm-watson-data-lab/seti_at_ibm/setigopublic.md

 Though it's not necessary, typically one will start by selecting an interesting target or interesting region in the sky.

-Once the authorization token system is implemented, you will be required to have an [IBM Bluemix](https://bluemix.net) account and will be limited to 10k temporary URL requests per month.
+In order to access the raw data, however, you will be required to have an [IBM Bluemix](https://bluemix.net) account.
+There is a limit of 10k temporary URL requests per month.

-You may read below or [click here to see a full example in a shared IBM Spark notebook](https://console.ng.bluemix.net/data/notebooks/b05446cc-8303-4b1d-8150-2d55e49691ef/view?access_token=e70e82feeae786d3e57f2f918b4d22439723dd619e3059143942f0bdb4b9504c).

 ### Select an Interesting Target